kw-ch/kw-ch.github.io/_projects/VLC Transmitter.md

 I based the UART receiver module design on the many modules already available on the web.
 I basically just took different parts of different modules and integrated them together to get the features I need.

-The Pulse Generator module consists of a finite state machine that is triggered when a 'dataReady' flag is set.
-It sets the output to the first bit in the input bit stream and shifts out the 'used' bit as its bit period is reached.
+The Pulse Generator module consists of a finite state machine (FSM).
+This FSM is triggered when a 'dataReady' flag is set.
+It will then take in a bitstream and pulse a GPIO pin by setting it to the current value of the MSB in the bitstream for a specified bit period.
+Once the bit period is up, the bitstream is shifted to the left so that the 'used' bit is removed and 2nd most significant bit becomes the new MSB and thus becomes the new output to the GPIO pin.

 This is how the testing setup looks like:
 ![image](/assets/setup.jpg)